pixincreate/PrivacyGuides-India/README.md

 It is too hard for you to protect your privacy in India.
 You're being tracked 24/7, 365 days.
 Your profiling was started when you were in your mother's womb, and you'll be tracked until your death.
 But, there are some ways to protect your privacy to some extent.
 This chapter will guide you through some of the ways to protect your privacy.

+> NEVER put all your eggs in a single basket.
+Use multiple services for multiple purposes.
+This will help you protect your privacy to some extent.

 ## 3.1 Use a VPN

 A VPN is a Virtual Private Network that helps you connect to a remote server and route your internet traffic through it.
 This helps you hide your IP address and location from the websites you visit.
 It also helps you bypass censorship and geo-restrictions.
 It also helps you protect your data from hackers and other malicious actors.